alyaa999/Ramadan-Kareem/README.md

 # Ramadan-Kareem
-website help people to  donate  and know the places of mosques
+website help people to donate and know the places of mosques and to know the time of the religion lessons in each mosque.

 ## Demo